1. Home

 • Dehydration

-People with TM often appear quite ill and have a history of several days of diarrhea and abdominal pain.
+People with toxic megacolon often appear quite ill and have a history of several days of diarrhea and abdominal pain.

 Treatment